Sayeedullah Nongrum

 Sayeedullah Nongrum is an Indian politician and philanthropist.
-He was a three-time MLA for Rajabala constituency at the Meghalaya Legislative Assembly.
+He was a three-time MLA for the Rajabala constituency in the Meghalaya Legislative Assembly.

 Early life and education

-Khan was born on 25 November 1945 to a Sunni Muslim Khasi family in Meghalaya.
+Sayeedullah was born on 25 November 1945 to a Sunni Muslim Khasi family in Meghalaya.
 His father was S.K.
 Abdullah.
 He began his studies in Shillong, completing his matriculation from the city's Islamia High School in 1960.
 He graduated from Gauhati University in 1964, and completed a Master of Arts degree in Urdu in 1969.